JujuAdams/SNAP/README.md

 Parses a string representation of an .ini file into nested structs: sections are stored as nested structs inside the root struct.
 Setting `[tryReal]` to `true` (the default value) will instruct the function to attempt to turn any values into real numbers if possible.

-_**N.B.** This script is only intended to read the .ini files that GM generates using the native `ini_close()` function.
+_**N.B.** This script is only intended to read the .ini files and strings that GM generates using the native `ini_close()` function.
 This is not a full implementation of an .ini specification (not that an official one really exists)._

 &nbsp;